Staurozoa: Morphology

-Their life cycle is not well known, but is simplistic.
-They have a lifespan of less than a year and the planua larva attaches to the substrate, developing into a primary (interstitial) polyp that undergoes an apical transformation to develop into its adult body.
-The bodies consist of a calyx or cup, where they take in their prey with tentacles that contain cnidocysts- stinging cells.
+Their life cycle is not well known, but is likely simplistic.
+They have a lifespan of less than a year and the planula larva attaches to the substrate, developing into a primary (interstitial) polyp that undergoes an apical transformation to develop into its adult body.
+The bodies consist of a calyx or cup, where they take in their prey with tentacles that contain cnidocysts (stinging cells).
 The tentacles are clusters on the edge of the body that lie on a stalk that attaches to a benthic substrate with their adhesive basal disk.
+At the base of each cluster of tentacles, depending on the species of Staurozoa, there will be either intertentacular lobules or a "U-shaped" space.
+The function of these features is still not fully known, but it is hypothesized that they could assist with communication between secondary tentacles.
+Their epidermis is thickened at the tips of their outermost tentacles to form hollow adhesive pads called anchors, which are thought to help with making small movements and attaching to its substrate.
 The color of a Staurozoan depends on where they've attached in their environment.

+Their musculature is composed of circular and longitudinal muscles, and it's been suggested that this structuring could've played an important role in the evolution of Staurozoa, as the most recent common ancestor of Staurozoans possessed peduncular muscles that have since been lost.
+It's also been found that Staurozoa possess specialized structures called gametoducts, which allow them to control when they release their gametes to better protect their gonads.

 Ecology

 Staurozoans are predators.
 Their diet includes crustaceans, with smaller Staurozoans consuming harpacticoid copepods and larger species consuming gammarid amphipods.
 They also eat chironomid fly larvae and plankton.
 After digestion, they eject the remains of their food from their bodies.
 They are also preyed upon by fish as well as mollusks.

+It has been posited that Staurozoans can experience blooms like several other species in Medusozoa, however the legitimacy of this bloom can be called into question depending on the debated definition of blooms, as the larger numbers of Staurozoa do not cause any harm to the surrounding environment, and do not have any significant ecological impact like a typical jellyfish bloom would.